Surveying the Landscape of Ethics-Focused Design Methods: Background Work

-We view methods as a form of design knowledge that does not function alone, but is rather activated through the designer's activity and judgment, reflecting on the design knowledge contained within the methods \cite{Gray2016-tt,Goodman2011-ak,Stolterman2012-fr}.
+We view methods as a form of design knowledge that does not function alone, but is rather activated through the designer's activity and judgment, reflecting on the design knowledge contained within the methods \cite{Gray2016-tt,Gray2022-na,Goodman2011-ak,Stolterman2012-fr}.
 This knowledge can be abstracted further to describe the \textit{repertoire} of an individual designer, which includes both stores of existing design precedent \cite{Schon1990-by} and larger assemblages of tool knowledge that Gray et al. \cite{Gray2016-lq} have previously referred to as a designer's \textit{conceptual repertoire}.
 Thus, in building and elaborating the inherent structures of existing design methods, we are able to point towards a \textit{conceptual repertoire} that is implicit in both design knowledge and use.
 This notion of a conceptual repertoire also builds on previous work in the HCI and design communities that has interrogated both prescribed and performative accounts of design practices, including both the exploration and performance of methods by practitioners from Goodman and colleagues \cite{Goodman2011-ak,Goodman2013-bb} and Reeves \cite{Reeves2019-wn}, and the differentiation between codification and performance proposed by Gray \cite{Gray2016-tt}.
-In particular, we focus on the notion of method ``cores'' \cite{Gray2016-ux} to describe an inscribed potential for design moves contained within methods, driven by a synergistic overlap of context, script (embedded instructions), and the lived experience of the designer.
+In this paper, we specifically leverage the definitional work by Gray ~\cite{Gray2022-na,Gray2016-tt} in characterizing the knowledge contained within design methods, with our analytic focus for this study drawing only on their articulation of \textit{prescriptive} and \textit{presentation-oriented} stances towards methods.
+A prescriptive or codification-oriented stance ``reveals the extent to which procedural and descriptive knowledge is bound up in the method itself,'' while a presentation-oriented stance ``describes how the method is communicated, packaged, and disseminated, focusing on the ways in which methods are articulated to their anticipated audiences'' \cite{Gray2022-na}.
+We explicitly exclude accounts of methods that primarily leverage the performative stance, defined as ``aspects of a method that are revealed only as the method is used in a particular context by a designer, often with implicit connections to the codified form of the method '' \cite{Gray2022-na}, since this is a space already investigated by numerous HCI and STS scholars (e.g., \cite{Goodman2011-ak,valuelevers,Steen2015-mt,Reeves2019-wn}).